alskipp/ASValueTrackingSlider/README.md

 Which files are needed?
 ---

-If you use [CocoaPods](http://beta.cocoapods.org) then simply add `pod 'ASValueTrackingSlider'` to your podfile.
+For [CocoaPods](http://beta.cocoapods.org) users simply add `pod 'ASValueTrackingSlider'` to your podfile.
+If you'd like to test the included demo project before including it in your own work, then type `$ pod try ASValueTrackingSlider` in your terminal.
+CocoaPods will download the demo project into a temp folder and open it in Xcode.
+Magic.

-Alternatively, just include these files in your project:
+If you don't use CocoaPods, just include these files in your project:

 * ASValueTrackingSlider.h
 * ASValueTrackingSlider.m